AtmanActive/easy-mqtt-handler-2/README.md

 **Command line arguments** column.
 Look into the chapter [Integrating with Home Assistant](#integrating-with-home-assistant) for some example.

-Since **Version 0.1.2** there's a new feature for Power Users: It's parameters.
+Since **Version 0.1.2** there's a new feature for Power Users: parameters.
 With parameters, you can easily pass dynamic command line arguments to the command you want to run.
 The process is quite straight-forward:

 Set up the MQTT Payload like this: `{"command":"notify","args":"test", "param1":"test1", "param2":"test2"}`.